Eureka Suma 2 Review

 It feels like the green privacy panels taper so hard from one side to the other that they feel like they are there as much for 'style' as they are for practicality.
-This tent comes with a really large gear loft basket, which is great for storing items that you'll need for later or want to dry out.
+This tent comes with a really large gear loft basket, which is ideal for storing items that you'll need for later or want to dry out.
 With items in it, it does hang down and cut into the peak height.
 The single vestibule is large enough for a pack and footwear, but not two sets.
-For a really comfortable camping experience, we suggest checking out the The North Face Stormbreak 2.

 This tent seems about as easy as it can get to set up.
 It comes with two long poles that cross at the top and insert into grommets at the tent corners.
 It loses some points here because we found that putting the fly on and tensioning it deforms the pole structure, squeezing the sides together and causing the tent mesh canopy to sag considerably.
 It was annoying to have to undo everything to correct the issue.

-The fly doesn't run quite as close to the ground or offer quite the same separation from the tent body as the Big Agnes C Bar 2 or Slumberjack Nightfall 2.
+The fly doesn't run quite as close to the ground or offer quite the same separation from the tent body as other models in this review.
 There is also a single small vent at the top.
-We never had any severe leaks but our testing left us a little less comfortable than we would prefer.
+We never had any severe leaks, but our testing left us a little less comfortable than we would prefer.

 We have some questions about the long term durability of this model.
 The first time we took it down, we inadvertently tore the stitching on the vent kickstand, which left it a little more susceptible to rain seepage.
 The 68D polyester fly and floor do as good a job as any of the other similar models, but the design just doesn't seem quite up there in the top tier.